bstefansen/graphql-library/README.md

-# Graph-ql Library
+# GraphQL Library

-A MERN full-stack web application for a library database that uses graphql
+A MERN full-stack web application for a library database that uses GraphQL